antidot/html-connector/README.md

 # HTML connector

-This connector permits to import HTML into your FluidTopics instance and create the table of content automatically.
-The content of your HTML file should be available on your FluidTopics instance as soon as the content processing is finished.
+This connector permits to import HTML into your FluidTopics instance from your local computer or anything that can run Python3.
+It creates the table of content automatically from the content of your HTML file.
+The result should be available in FluidTopics as soon as the content processing end.

 # Example